 - September when employers had to contribute 10% of wages and

-- From October they will have to pay 20%.
+- October when they had to pay 20%

-From 1 July, employers will be able to bring back to work any employees who have previously been furloughed for any amount of time and any shift pattern.
+From 1 July, employers have been able to bring back to work any employees who have previously been furloughed for any amount of time and any shift pattern.